One of the many important choices we need to make when arranging a funeral is the selection of pallbearers.

 Coffins can be quite heavy, so make sure all of the pallbearers are capable of lifting.
 The may have to walk over uneven ground, so female pallbearers should wear comfortable shoes and clothing that enables ease of movement.

-Here are some tips on choosing pallbearers:
+Tips on choosing pallbearers:

 - Most coffins have six or eight handles, depending on the size.
 You’ll need to select one pallbearer per handle.